pivoshenko/catppuccin-startpage/README.md

 - Consistency
 - Simplicity
 - One style
-- Reduced visual noise, only important things should be shown
+- Reduced visual noise

-### Fonts
+## Usage

+1. Create your own repository for the startpage and clone it
+2. Clone this repository with: `git clone https://github.com/pivoshenko/catppuccin-startpage.git pivoshenko-catppuccin-startpage`
+3. Copy the assets and configs from `pivoshenko-catppuccin-startpage` to your repository: `cp pivoshenko-catppuccin-startpage/* <YOUR REPOSITORY>`
+4. Remove `.github` directory as it contains only PR templates, issue labels etc
+5. Update [`userconfig.js`]:
+   1. Set your location for the weather widget
+   2. Update the number of pages and their banners
+   3. Update bookmarks and quick links for the one you are using the most :3

+> [!TIP]
+> You can find icons for your bookmarks using [`tabler-icons`]

+> [!TIP]
-If you want to reduce the loading time of the icons, you could install the [icon font](src/fonts) locally and activate the option `"localIcons": true` in the config to disable the remote styles.
+> If you want to reduce the loading time of the icons, you could install the icon [font] locally and activate the option `"localIcons": true` in the config to disable the remote styles.

-## Available banners
+### Available banners

 | cbg-2                                           | cbg-3                                           | cbg-4                                           | cbg-5                                           |
 | ----------------------------------------------- | ----------------------------------------------- | ----------------------------------------------- | ----------------------------------------------- |